quintinmintiens/QuintinMintiens/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Data Engineering Project
+- 🔭 I’m currently working on a lot of school projects
 - 📫 How to reach me: quintin.mintiens@student.hogent.be

 <!--